PrimeSolar/docs/README.md

 ### Features

 * Automation of providing the client with real estate offers from several agencies.
-* Additional services provision of several service organizations to one client under one agreement.
+* Provision of additional services by several service organizations to one client under one contract.
-* Several agreements support for one client.
+* Several contracts support for one client.
 * Agreement decisions are made in real time based on requirement analysis results and depend on the scores calculated on the basis of client data set.

 <a name="how-it-works"/>